shivaws/cal_project/README.md

-Step 1: "Execute the calculator.cpp" run using this command on your terminal "g++ -shared -o calculator.dylib -fPIC calculator.cpp"
+Step 1: "Execute the calculator.cpp" run using this command on your terminal *g++ -shared -o calculator.dylib -fPIC calculator.cpp

 Step 2: "After execution calculator.cpp we will get a file calculator.dylib (which is a shared library file generated after compiling your C++ code.) "

-Step 3: "Use pip install ." to install the python lib Step 4: "Use main.py" to execute the program in your terminal
+Step 3: "Use pip install ." to install the python lib

+Step 4: "Use main.py" to execute the program in your terminal

 **Explanation for calculator.cpp**